Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/analytics_metrics_via_prometheus/guide.en-gb.md

 ### Enable the Prometheus exporter for your service

-You can enable a Prometheus exporter for your service using the API endpoint:
+You can enable a Prometheus exporter for your service using this API endpoint:

 > [!api]
 >